Hear Ansa answer a real call — try the live demo line:(855) 555-0721

 03

 Active leak.
 No-heat in winter.
 Pet dying.
-Sarah keeps the customer on the line while the tech is paged.
+Sarah texts the on-call tech and keeps the customer on the line.
 ETA shared with the caller before the call ends.

 ~2%of calls